 This exhibition is the artist’s solo museum debut and will unveil a new body of work specially made for The Aldrich.
 It will span the entirety of the Museum’s first floor galleries and will be accompanied by the artist’s first museum publication, with an essay by the exhibition’s curator, Amy Smith-Stewart.

 Hangama Amiri was born in 1989 in Kabul, Afghanistan, and lives and works in New Haven, Connecticut.
 Amiri received her MFA from Yale University in Painting and Printmaking and her BFA from NSCAD University in Halifax, Nova Scotia.
 She was a Canadian Fulbright and Postgraduate Fellow at Yale University School of Arts and Sciences.
 She has mounted solo exhibitions of her work nationally and internationally at the David B. Smith Gallery, Denver; Cooper Cole, Toronto; Albertz Benda gallery, New York; and T293 Gallery, Rome.

-Generous support for Hangama Amiri is provided by the Diana Bowes and Jim Torrey Commissions Fund.
+Generous support for Hangama Amiri: A Homage to Home is provided by The Coby Foundation.
+Significant support is provided by Kristina and Philip Larson.
 Additional support is provided by the Consulate General of Canada in New York.
-The catalogue for Hangama Amiriis generously supported by the Eric Diefenbach and James-Keith Brown Publications Fund and the Lenore G. Tawney Foundation.
+The catalogue is supported by the Eric Diefenbach and James-Keith Brown Publications Fund and the Lenore G. Tawney Foundation.
 Production support is provided by the Diana Bowes and Jim Torrey Commissions Fund.